Manufacture of wooden houses

 photo source: nanoprotect.co.uk

-Treatment against insects, fungi and mould, i.e. antisepsis of wood
+Treatment against insects, fungi and mold, i.e. wood anti-septization

-Wood is a material loved by insects, fungi and moulds, especially if its humidity exceeds 18-20%.
-They feed on wood and over time end up grinding it.
-Especially if the wood is in less visible areas - attic, cellar, areas covered with parquet or thermal or sound insulation.
-This can dramatically affect the strength structure.
+Wood is a material loved by insects, fungi and molds, especially if its humidity exceeds 18-20%.
+They feed on the wood and over time they end up eating it.
+Especially if the wood is in less visible areas - attic, cellar, areas covered with parquet flooring or thermal or sound insulation.
+This can dramatically damage the structure.

-Insects can even come from "live" wood.
-They usually stay between the bark and the trunk, but can penetrate the wood to lay their eggs.
-To avoid starting work on wood that is already infested, wood used in construction is treated beforehand by heating to 60ºC or steam treatment.
-At these temperatures the insects, their eggs and larvae die.
+Insects can even come from 'live' wood.
+They usually stay between the bark and the trunk, but can also penetrate the wood to lay their eggs.
+To avoid starting work with already infested wood, timber used in construction is treated beforehand by heating to 60ºC or steam treatment.
+At such temperatures the insects, their eggs and larvae die.

-Insecticide treatments are also very varied.
-Wood can be impregnated in autoclaves, substances can be sprayed or applied with a brush or trafalette or injected.
-Another method of eliminating insects (koi) is gassing or fumigation.
-However, this is a dangerous procedure that must be carried out by specialists.
-If you decide to apply such substances with a pump, you should be aware that you will need a mask and a special suit and that the substances are very aggressive.
+Insect fungicide treatments are also very varied.
+The wood can be impregnated in autoclaves, the substances can be sprayed or applied with a brush or trafalquet or injected.
+Another process to eliminate insects (koi) is gassing or fumigation.
+But it is a dangerous process that should be done by specialists.
+If you decide to apply such substances with a pump, you should be aware that you need a special mask and suit and that the substances are very aggressive.

-The most used substances for insect fungicide treatment are copper sulphate (bluestone) and sodium borate (borax).
+The most commonly used substances for insectofungicide treatment are copper sulphate (brownstone) and sodium borate (borax).
 Both are familiar to you.
-Bruise stone is used to make solutions to sprinkle on vines and fruit trees.
-In combination with lime milk it forms bordeaux juice, also used against pests of vines and fruit trees.
+The eggplant is used to make solutions with which to spray vines and fruit trees.
+In combination with lime milk it forms Bordeaux mixture, which is also used against pests of vines and fruit trees.

-Borax is also used to make solutions with which sprains can be treated.
-Despite appearing harmless it is a very good insecticide and is also used by manufacturers of natural insulation (hemp, jute) against rodents.
+Borax is also used to make solutions to treat sprains.
+Despite appearing harmless, it is a very good insecticide and is also used by manufacturers of natural insulation (hemp, jute) against rodents.

 wooden houses